jj-ctl/udacity-azure-ml-engineer-project-1/README.md

 ## AutoML

 AutoML had a timeout of 15minutes in order to find the best model.
 In this time it was able to check eight different models with accuracies ranging from 73% w/ an Extreme Random Tree model up to 91.77% percent w/ a VotingEnsemble model.
+Using AutoML the normalization and hyperparameter tuning is done by the AutoML feature.

 In order to reuse the best model the VotingEnsemble was saved to the workspace model section.
 ![](registered_models.png)